rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 Accept-Ranges: bytes
 ```

-* Let's perform a quick test for see the latency between the curl in the aws-sub2 cluster2 to the nginx in the aws-sub1 cluster1:
+* Let's perform a quick test to see the latency between the curl in the aws-sub2 cluster2 to the nginx in the aws-sub1 cluster1:

 ```
 bash-5.0# curl -w "dns_resolution: %{time_namelookup}, tcp_established: %{time_connect}, TTFB: %{time_starttransfer}\n"